Prepare to apply

 Outline the objective(s) of your project.
 Your objective(s) must be clearly linked to the objectives of the program to which you are applying.

-Clearly describe how your project will help you address the need for training equipment and materials to meet industry standards or investments in new technology for the apprentices in the Red Seal trades.
+- clearly outlining how your project will help you address the need for training equipment and materials to meet industry standards or invest in new technology for pre-apprentices and apprentices in the Red Seal trades

-Provide information that shows that the training equipment and materials will support training in the Red Seal trades designated by the province or territory.
-A list of Red Seal trades, including the provinces and territories where they are designated, is available in the glossary.
+- providing information that shows that the training equipment and materials will support training in the designated Red Seal trades.
+A list of Red Seal trades is available in the glossary

-Please indicate how many apprentices your project will aim to reach.
+- identifying how many pre-apprentices and apprentices your project will aim to reach

 We may give priority to projects that:

-• purchase equipment and material that support the development of environmental skills for apprentices in Red Seal trades
+- purchase equipment and materials that support the development of environmental skills for pre-apprentices and apprentices in Red Seal trades

 Project activities (give clear steps for each one)* (Question 57)

-Describe, in full detail, the proposed project activities.
-It must be broken down into clear steps.
+Describe, in full detail, the proposed project activities by:

 Please use the following example to show how activities are planned for the full duration of your proposed project.